protocol/launchpad/content/en/curriculum/ipld/introduction/index.md

 IPLD answers the question: Can we extract a re-usable data layer from IPFS that can be used to build other types of content-addressed data systems?

 Every content addressed system reinvents the data layer, typically in non-reusable ways.
-IPLD aims to be an off-the-shelf content addressed data layer, with associated libraries, documentation and tooling that makes it easy to build system like Git in a short period of time.
+IPLD aims to be an off-the-shelf content addressed data layer, with associated libraries, documentation and tooling that makes it easy to build a system like Git in a short period of time.

 ## How can we use IPLD?